MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - [Bluetooth devices aren't pairing](#bluetooth-devices-arent-pairing)
 - [USB-C Microphone isn't working](#usb-c-microphone-isnt-working)
 - [Devices listed as available in Settings don't work](#devices-listed-as-available-in-settings-dont-work)

+## **Fixed** - Swipe to type on the virtual keyboard was not working correctly

+The swipe-to-type feature on the virtual keyboard was not working correctly, and affected Windows 11 builds only.
+This issue was fixed in the Windows Holographic, version 23H2 - November 2023 Update with Build 22621.1152.

 ## **Fixed** - Users opting in to Windows Insider after flashing to 23H1 will be stuck